kyelewis/lente/README.md

-# lente - not as fast as vite
+# lente (not as fast as vite)
+A small hobby experimental dev server.

 ## Quick Start
 ```shell